coryjanes/coryjanes/README.md

 - 👋 Hi, I’m @coryjanes
-- 👀 I’m interested in all things coding, learning software engineering techniques and etiquette.
-Love gamification, leisure or educational
+- 👀 I’m interested in all things coding, never afraid to ask and learn about new techniques and etiquette in software engineering.
-- 🌱 I’m currently learning C/C++, still have much to learn with Java and Python
+- 🌱 I’m currently learning C/C++, familiar with Java, Python, HTML/CSS.
-- 💞️ I’m looking to collaborate on anything that makes me a better all-around computing individual.
-"Live as if you were to die tomorrow.
-Learn as if you were to live forever."
+- 💞️ I’m looking to collaborate on anything that hones my overall ablility in the computing profession.
-      ~Mahatma Gandhi
 - 📫 How to reach me coryjanes@gmail.com /
       Montana State University - Computer Science undergraduate / US Army veteran